 (d) A signed and written complaint by any individual or group whether members of the College community or not.
-The complaint may be in the form of an incident report or in letter form.
+The Oregon Administrative Rules Compilation

 (2) Upon receipt of the complaint or report, the Coordinator of Campus Judicial Affairs will evaluate the information presented and determine whether enough information exists to make allegations that the student(s) named in the complaint or report engaged in activities prohibited by the Code of Student Responsibility.